TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 For this subsystem, the following components and atomic-subsystems will be required.

 ### Single-Board Computer (SPU)
 For the control and communication aspects of this system, a Raspberry Pi 4B Single-Board Computer will be utilized.
-With advanced control capabilities for periphrials, along with the ability to be loaded with any mainstream operating system necessary, this controller will be the center of this subsystem[^3].

-#### SPU - Background Info
-The Raspberry 4B, as specified in the datasheet[^3], contains many hardware specifications that will enable this system to run at high speeds.
-The presence of multiple   , will meet and exceed our parameters for processing speed, reliability, and data transmission.
+This board, as specified in the datasheet[^3], contains many processing and periphrial support specifications that will enable this system to run at high speeds.
+Along with 4 USB 2.0 and 3.0 ports, there are also 16 programmable pins, 2 of which will be used to host and communicate with the servo motors required for the project.

 #### SPU - Use and Analysis
-This board will be used to interface with each powered device in this subsystem, as well as sending a status monitioring package to the website for maintenance and reliability purposes.
-The contents of the status package, along with all applicable data for the control of this system, will be defined in the [Camera Software System](Camera_Software_System.md), along with how often it is transcieved.<!--[More fluff here]-->
+From the schematic, pins one and two from the sixteen available General Purpose Input-Output (GPIO) pins will be used to send PWM signals to the servo motors, while a USB 3.0 port will be used to communicate with the camera.
+These signals' generation and processing, will be handled and defined by the [Camera Software System](Camera_Software_System.md).
+This Unit will also be capable of generating and sending a status monitioring package to the website for maintenance and reliability purposes.

 ### Servo Motor
 For the pan and tilt control of this subsystem, brushless DC servo motors will be used due to their accuracy, high holding torques, and ease of control/wiring in comparison to a stepper motor.[^6]